orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateways.md

 - `lb_enabled` (Boolean) Load Balancing state on the Edge Gateway.
 - `name` (String) The name of the Edge Gateway.
 - `owner_name` (String) The name of the Edge Gateway owner.
-- `owner_type` (String) The type of the Edge Gateway owner.
-Must be vdc or vdc-group.
 - `tier0_vrf_name` (String) The name of the Tier-0 VRF to which the Edge Gateway is attached.